williamhoos/testrepo/docs/source/sign_up.rst

 04: Set security questions
 **************************

-Once these are accepted, the "Create Security Questions" screen opens, and the user is prompted to select and provide answers to three Challenge Questions.
+Once the new user has selected a Username and Password, the *Create Security Questions* screen opens, and the user is prompted to select and provide answers to three challenge questions.

 .. image:: https://s3.amazonaws.com/peer-downloads/images/TechDocs/Set+Security+Questions.png
     :alt: Set Security Questions Workflow